 - Dankalia: This one’s only for the brave hearts.
 Among the lowest points on the earth (about 400 feet or about 120 meters below sea level), it is also among the hottest places around the globe.
 Sub-surface lava oozes to the surface and the landscape is always changing.
 There are volcanic cones, valleys, and small mountains.
 Should you be able to make this trip, it would be a once-in-a-lifetime experience.

-Travel Risks for International Travellers in Eritrea
+Travel Risks for International Travelers in Eritrea

-Eritrea is among the safest countries for international travellers in Africa.
+Eritrea is among the safest countries for international Travelers in Africa.
 The locals are welcoming and there is an easy camaraderie that you can share with them, even at the first meeting.
 In the cities, most of the people are conversant in English, so communication isn’t a barrier, either.
 The tour guides are helpful and knowledgeable.

 However, it doesn’t hurt to stay cautious.
 There are some basic precautions that you need to take.